-I am an Auckland-based geotechnical engineer with GHD Limited, an employee-owned multidisciplinary consultancy where I am a Principal Engineer (Dams & Geotechnical).
+I am an Auckland-based geotechnical engineer with GHD Limited, an employee-owned multidisciplinary consultancy where I am a Principal and Technical Director (Dams & Geotechnical).
 I have 39 years of consulting engineering in New Zealand and overseas.
 My work with GHD focuses on both technical leadership and providing technical input to infrastructure projects in New Zealand.
 In my five years on the Engineering New Zealand board, we have made and continue to make significant changes to the organisation to shape it to better serve members in a changing world.
 There remains more work to do to achieve our vision for Engineering New Zealand, to ensure the organisation represents the profession and to function as a vital organisation for members.
-I am currently a member of the Engineering Practice Advisory Committee of the Board, where we provide advice to the Board on issues and concerns that could have a major impact on the profession and on Engineering New Zealand's reputation.
+I have been a member of the Engineering Practice Advisory Committee and Performance and Remuneration Committee of the Board.
+Currently I represent the board on the Engineering Heritage Board.
 My previous governance experience includes being on the board of an engineering consultancy.
 I was made a Fellow of Engineering New Zealand in 1999.
 I served six years on the Competency Assessment Board before being elected to the Governing Board in 2013.
 My term on the Competency Assessment Board reflects my long and continued strong interest in registration, assessment and professional practice.
 I was instrumental in the development of a register for Professional Engineering Geologists.
 I am a member of three technical societies and maintain close links with the New Zealand Geotechnical Society, of which I am a life member and former chair.

 CMEngNZ, CMEngNZ, MPP, Assoc.NZPI